CNC Machining I & II

 Electrical Trades I & II

-Electrical Trades I: This course is designed to foster awareness and understanding in electronic fields.
+Electrical Trades I: Electronics is designed to foster awareness and understanding in electronic fields.
 AC and DC circuit concepts are taught through experimentation.
-COurse work includes units on passive and active electrical devices as well as relationships between inductance, capacitance, and reactance.
+Course work includes units on passive and active electrical devices as well as relationships between inductance, capacitance, and reactance.
 Series and parallel RC and RL circuit analysis will be presented.
 Students will use meters and oscilloscopes.
 Computers will be used to draw circuits and aid students in learning.
-This is a semester long course that has both a class and lab portion.
+Students will gain hands on experiences both in the classroom and in the lab.
+This course is open to students in grades 10,11 & 12.

-Electrical Trades II: This class must be taken concurrently.
-This course is designed to learn electrical theory, circuit design and operation, the national electrical code, blueprint reading, construction blueprint interpretation and test equipment usage.
-Students will plan and organize wiring tasks and gain practical experience by wiring mock-ups and trainers.
-Students will become familiar with tools, materials and methods used in residential wiring.
-Students will troubleshoot circuits for faulty operations and make repairs.
-Specific studies include AC and DC theory, series and parallel circuits motor and generator theory, motor controls, lighting and appliance wiring, low voltage wiring and testing and repair.
-This course is offered as a dual credit course with Carl Sandburg College.
-Students must complete CSC enrolment requirements to enroll.
-This class is a semester long that has both a class and lab portion.
+Electrical Trades II: This class must be taken concurrently with Electrical Trades I. Areas of instruction in Electricity include: electrical theory, circuit design and operation, the national electrical code, blueprint reading, construction blueprint interpretation, and test equipment usage.
+Students plan and organize wiring tasks and gain practical experience by working mock-ups and trainers.
+Students troubleshoot circuits for faulty operation and make repairs.
+Specific studies include AC and DC theory, series and parallel circuits, motor controls and generator theory, lighting and appliance wiring, low voltage wiring and testing repair.

-Electrical Trades II: This class must be taken concurrently.
-This course is designed to learn electrical theory, circuit design and operation, the national electrical code, blueprint reading, construction blueprint interpretation and test equipment usage.
-Students will plan and organize wiring tasks and gain practical experience by wiring mock-ups and trainers.
-Students will become familiar with tools, materials and methods used in residential wiring.
-Students will troubleshoot circuits for faulty operations and make repairs.
-Specific studies include AC and DC theory, series and parallel circuits motor and generator theory, motor controls, lighting and appliance wiring, low voltage wiring and testing and repair.
-This course is offered as a dual credit course with Carl Sandburg College.
-Students must complete CSC enrolment requirements to enroll.
-This class is a semester long that has both a class and lab portion.
+Electrical Trades II: This class must be taken concurrently with Electrical Trades I. Areas of instruction in Electricity include: electrical theory, circuit design and operation, the national electrical code, blueprint reading, construction blueprint interpretation, and test equipment usage.
+Students plan and organize wiring tasks and gain practical experience by working mock-ups and trainers.
+Students troubleshoot circuits for faulty operation and make repairs.
+Specific studies include AC and DC theory, series and parallel circuits, motor controls and generator theory, lighting and appliance wiring, low voltage wiring and testing repair.

 This course is designed for students who are planning a career in either production or job shop industrial welding.
 The main objective is to acquire the skills and the knowledge necessary to enter industry as a beginning welder.
 Much time will be spent in the welding lab.
 The course will include stick arc welding, MIG welding, TIG welding, plasma cutting, cutting torches, brazing, braze welding, submerged arc, blue prints and shop safety.
 This course is held at the Center for Manufacturing Excellence/CSC.
 Students will receive college credit in addition to high school credit.